 We believe complete financial transparency is vital.
 View our June 30 2014 financial report.
 Audit reports are here and here.
 The 2014-15 audit report and financial statement are included in our 2014-15 annual report here.
+Ditto for 2015-16 here, and 2016-17 here.
 All donations to solar projects can be seen in the honour rolls on the project pages, and expenditure on solar projects can be seen in the work details tables under Funded Projects.

 The CORENA Inc committee members take care of administrative tasks on a voluntary basis.
-They are Michael Benson, Paul Harris (Treasurer), Margaret Hender (Chair), Michael Kubler (Secretary), Corinna Pereira, John Rolls (Deputy Chair), Heather Smith, and Wayne Stanford.
+They are Paul Harris (Treasurer), Margaret Hender (Chair), Briony O’Shea (Deputy Chair), John Rolls, Heather Smith, and Wayne Stanford (Secretary).
 Meetings are held in Adelaide, but we keep in touch with members in other states and territories, and receive their input, via e-news, email, and a members’ Facebook group.

 We also have National Sub-committee members who represent us outside SA.
-They are Karina Themis (Vic), Bill Gresham (ACT), Gaby Jung (Tas), Jacinta Green (NSW), and Michael O’Connell (Vic).
+They are Karina Themis (Vic), Bill Gresham (ACT), Gaby Jung (Tas), and Michael O’Connell (Vic).